Can you spot the yellow M&M in this candy corn?

-The debate about if candy corn is delicious or disgusting will probably never go away but one thing anyone can do is have a little fin with it.
+The debate about whether candy corn is delicious or disgusting will probably never go away, but one thing anyone can do is have a little fin with it.

 Amazon posted a picture of the treat asking if you can spot the yellow M&M among all the candy corn.